Implanon Implant: A Convenient Birth Control Option

 The insertion process is a simple, painless procedure that is done in the office and takes but a few minutes.
 Patients are pleased with the ease of the procedure, and outside of some slight bruising at the point of insertion, there are no adverse effects.

-Patients interested in this form of birth control may schedule an appointment with Dr. Harms at 410.643.7800 to perform this procedure at our Queenstown office.
+Patients interested in this form of birth control may schedule an appointment by calling 410.643.7800 to perform this procedure at our Queenstown office.